nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 draft = true
 +++

-# motivation for the project
+# Motivation for the Project
 Often when working with web penetration testing, it becomes necessary to write a quick and dirty python script to perform a web request.
 Burpsuite has a feature to copy a request as a valid curl command that you can run to recreate an identical HTTP request.
 What if there was also a way to automatically generate a boilerplate python requests script that sets all appropriate headers, cookies, and post content?

-# code
+# Code
-# decoding burpsuite saved request format format
+# Decoding BurpSuite Saved Request Format

 Data is stored in burpsuite request in XML format.
 The full HTTP request data is base64 encoded within the `reqeust` tag.